India: Day 1

 Why India?”
 If I had a penny for every time I was asked this question I would be able to afford another trip to India again!
 My response, of course, is “Why not?”
 But in all honesty, that is a really simplistic answer, because the reason why I chose India is much more meaningful, as it gives insight into who I truly am as a person.

 India creeped its way into my heart when I was a teenager.
 I was raised in a fairly liberal Catholic family, who encouraged me to explore my curiosity about the world.
 The first place I turned to for answers were books and pretty soon Barnes & Noble became my mecca.
 I am not sure, other than it being some karma-related force, why I was at first so strongly drawn to books on India?
-I loved the spirituality that the entire country seemed to ooze from its pours, and the images of the people, the land, and the temples captured my young heart.
-At the age of 14, I developed some major health problems and became frustrated with Western Medicine and its inability to help me.
-Maybe one day I will go into more depth about this personal subject, but for now I will say it is what led me down the path of Holistic and Natural Medicine and is why I am a Chinese Medicine Doctor today.
+I loved the spirituality that the entire country seemed to ooze from its pours and the images of the people, the land, and the temples captured my young heart.
+At the age of fourteen, I developed some major health problems and became frustrated with Western Medicine and its inability to help me.
+Maybe one day I will go into more depth about this personal subject, however for now I will say it is what led me down the path of Holistic and Natural Medicine and is why I am a Chinese Medicine Doctor today.
 During my path to recovery, my Mom discovered the extraordinary Deepak Chopra and after we both read some of his books we were inspired to spend a week at his Ayurvedic Clinic in California.
 It was there that I fell in love with the philosophy of synchronicity and from then on I tried to always be aware of its power in my life.
 In College, I become even more fascinated by India through some of the classes I was taking and decided half-way through my education to change my major from Biology to Comparative Religious Studies (with a focus on the Asian Religions).
 I remember spending countless hours learning (and dreaming) about India, since many of the world’s most popular religions originated from there and to understand these religions one needed to understand India.
 I made a promise then that I would one day visit India.

-Fast-forward 10 years later.
+Fast-forward ten years later.
 Why had I yet to visit the country?
 Especially since I pride myself on keeping all of my promises.
 The problem was that I had always felt that I needed to give India at least a month of my time.
 I knew that it would be a life-changing experience and I did not want to rush through it.
 Except a free month of time never materialized itself.

-6 months flew by and the next thing I knew it was the morning of my trip.
+Six months flew by and the next thing I knew it was the morning of my trip.
 It was such a surreal feeling that I almost did not feel excited.

 Normally, I wait until the very last minute to go to the airport, since security lines are not usually long at the Charlotte Douglas International Airport.
 However, I decided to give myself some extra time to get coffee.
 Thankfully I did, because as I turned my car on my flat tire warning went off.
 I jumped out of the car to see if it was true and sure enough one of my tires was completely deflated.
 Instead of panicking I called my Dad and he quickly came to my rescue.
 I made it to the airport with just enough time for me to grab a cafe latte from Starbucks and board my flight to JFK.

-At JFK I switched terminals and waiting at my new gate was a smiling Kristen.
+At JFK, I switched terminals and waiting at my new gate was a smiling Kristen.
 As we boarded the flight it finally hit me that I was on my way to my dream destination!

 The 15-hour flight was actually quite pleasant.
 I had an empty seat next to me, so I was able to stretch out my long legs.
 I watched a couple of Bollywood movies, ate my first of many vegetarian Indian meals that I would consume on the trip, and then slept.
 By the time I awoke we were close to landing.